Nursing (NURS) Courses

 NURS 203 General Pharmacology (3) Pharmaceuticals discussed with emphasis on methods and sites of administration, mechanisms of action, toxicity, rate and uses of major therapeutic agents.
 Intended for undergraduates in the health sciences and related fields.
 Pre: MATH 100, BIOL 243, 243L, 244, 244L or instructor's consent.

 NURS 347 Health Assessment (3) Introduction to comprehensive health assessment of clients across the life span using critical thinking skills.
 Emphasis on the pathophysiologic influences on subjective and objective findings of selected systems.
 Detailed health assessment techniques will be introduced as well as methods of comprehensive history-taking.
 Note: Restricted to Nursing students only.

-NURS 347L Hlt Assessment Practicum (1) Application of the nursing process in the comprehensive health assessment of clients across the life span.
+NURS 347L Hlt Assessment Practicum (1) (other) Application of the nursing process in the comprehensive health assessment of clients across the life span.
 Emphasize the pathophysiologic and/or pathopsychologic influences on subjective and objective findings of selected systems.
 Detailed health assessment techniques as well as comprehensive history-taking.
 Note: Restricted to Nursing students only.